wp-plugins/traffic-manager/readme.txt

 * see statistics on web crawler;
 * inform Google, Bing, etc. when your site is updated;
 * configure Google Analytics;
+* inform the users that some cookies are used;
-* add sitemap.xml information on your website;
+* add create sitemap.xml information on your website.

+This plugin may be configured to be compliant with CNIL's recommandations (French Data Protection Agency).

 This plugin is under GPL licence